aurora-is-near/doc.aurora.dev/docs/tools/aurora-cli.mdx

 Usage: aurora-cli [OPTIONS] <COMMAND>

 Commands:
-  create-account             Create new NEAR account view-account               View NEAR account deploy-aurora              Deploy Aurora EVM smart contract init                       Initialize Aurora EVM and ETH connector get-chain-id               Return chain id of the network get-nonce                  Return next nonce for address get-block-hash             Return block hash of the specified height get-code                   Return smart contract's code for contract address get-balance                Return balance for address get-upgrade-index          Return a height for a staged upgrade get-version                Return Aurora EVM version get-owner                  Return Aurora EVM owner set-owner                  Set a new owner of Aurora EVM get-bridge-prover          Return bridge prover get-storage-at             Return a value from storage at address with key register-relayer           Register relayer address pause-precompiles          Pause precompiles resume-precompiles         Resume precompiles paused-precompiles         Return paused precompiles factory-update             Updates the bytecode for user's router contracts factory-set-wnear-address  Sets the address for the `wNEAR` ERC-20 contract fund-xcc-sub-account       Create and/or fund an XCC sub-account directly stage-upgrade              Stage a new code for upgrade deploy-upgrade             Deploy staged upgrade deploy                     Deploy EVM smart contract's code in hex view-call                  Call a view method of the smart contract call                       Call a modified method of the smart contract encode-address             Encode address key-pair                   Return Public and Secret ED25519 keys help                       Print this message or the help of the given subcommand(s)
+  create-account                Create new NEAR account view-account                  View NEAR account deploy-aurora                 Deploy Aurora EVM smart contract init                          Initialize Aurora EVM and ETH connector get-chain-id                  Return chain id of the network get-nonce                     Return next nonce for address get-block-hash                Return block hash of the specified height get-code                      Return smart contract's code for contract address get-balance                   Return balance for address get-upgrade-index             Return a height for a staged upgrade get-version                   Return Aurora EVM version get-owner                     Return Aurora EVM owner set-owner                     Set a new owner of Aurora EVM get-bridge-prover             Return bridge prover get-storage-at                Return a value from storage at address with key register-relayer              Register relayer address pause-precompiles             Pause precompiles resume-precompiles            Resume precompiles paused-precompiles            Return paused precompiles factory-update                Updates the bytecode for user's router contracts factory-set-wnear-address     Sets the address for the `wNEAR` ERC-20 contract fund-xcc-sub-account          Create and/or fund an XCC sub-account directly stage-upgrade                 Stage a new code for upgrade deploy-upgrade                Deploy staged upgrade deploy                        Deploy EVM smart contract's code in hex view-call                     Call a view method of the smart contract call                          Call a modified method of the smart contract encode-address                Encode address key-pair                      Return Public and Secret ED25519 keys get-fixed-gas-cost            Return fixed gas cost set-fixed-gas-cost            Set fixed gas cost get-whitelist-status          Return a status of the whitelist set-whitelist-status          Set a status for the whitelist add-entry-to-whitelist        Add entry into the whitelist add-entry-to-whitelist-batch  Add entries into the whitelist remove-entry-from-whitelist   Remove the entry from the whitelist help                          Print this message or the help of the given subcommand(s)

 Options:
       --network <NETWORK>              NEAR network ID [default: localnet]